Kaviya-Mahendran/local-data-lake-simulation/README.md

 Follow these steps to quickly set up and run the entire data lake simulation on your local machine.

 Prerequisites
-Make sure you have these installed before you begin:

 Docker Desktop: Running and available.
 Python 3.8+: Ensure python3 and pip are accessible from your terminal.